Hidden in messy text data are nuggets of insight that hold the power to transform business, marketing, and management strategies.

-Traditional business intelligence (BI) tools were not designed with qualitative text data in mind and can sometimes fall short when it comes to identifying the root cause behind trends and behaviors.
+Traditional business intelligence (BI) tools were not designed with qualitative text data in mind and often fall short when it comes to identifying the root cause behind trends and behaviors.

 When done well, it can also help you anticipate — and capture! — business opportunities before anyone else.
 From putting out fires to planting the seed for the next big thing, text analysis can be a game-changer for business intelligence.

 Five insight-rich text data examples

 From survey open-ends and customer reviews to social media and online forums, there is a plethora of unstructured text data out there waiting to be put into use.
-And the good news is: you probably have some text data already.

 1. Open-end survey responses

 But without conducting survey text analysis of the open-end responses, you might not know what it is that your customers are loving (or not) about your brand.
 In other words, you’ll be missing the key element that takes your insight from informative to actionable.

 2. Online reviews

-3. Social media
+3. Social media text analysis

 Many global brands have set up alerts to know when people are posting about them and keep abreast of online perception.
 But you can, and should, think bigger.

 You can use trend analysis to monitor how public discourse around relevant topics changes over time, or geographic analysis to learn how people talk about the same subject across different markets.

 4. Customer service transcripts

 In theory, getting to talk to customers one-on-one to hear their immediate feedback is every marketer’s dream.

 Customer service calls and interviews can be transcribed (using transcription software such as rev.com) to become valuable text data.
 Just a half-hour interview can yield over 3,000 words of valuable insight.

 5. Marketing content

 We talked about customers’ perceptions of your brand, but what about competitors’ brand positioning?

-Text analysis tools: how do they work and what can they do?
+Text analysis tools: How do they work and what can they do?

 Manual analysis is labor and time intensive.
 And equally, manually tagging your data points is prone to human bias.

-Word frequency analysis is the most basic form of text analysis.
+Word frequency analysis is the most basic form of text analytics.
 No surprises here: it analyzes text data to identify the most commonly used words (or in some cases, phrases).

 Topical text classification is where you start getting the juicy insights, in this case, key themes within your text data.